Yanbo-Zhu/ComputerNetwork/62_Digital_Certificate/62_02_TLS_TRANSPORT_LAYER_SECURITY.md

 Data Integrity: Ensures that data has not been tampered with during transmission using cryptographic checks (e.g., Message Authentication Code)

+- TLS –Transport Layer Security
+- Successor to SSL, currently at version 1.3 (RFC 8446)
+- Used to protect application layer data
+    - Eavesdropping, tampering and forgery
+    - Provides Authentication, integrity and confidentiality
+- Above rest of transport layer, agnostic to underlying transport if it has certain properties (e.g., reliable)
+- Uses cryptographic schemes to protect payload (ECDHE)
+    - Cryptographic computations etc. not focus of this lecture, just protocol

 ## 3.1 TLS IN THE PROTOCL STACK

 ![](image/Pasted%20image%2020241201002002.png)